Creating a Sequence

 methods.

-These are the from*()
+There are from*()

-methods for Mono
+methods to create a Mono

 :